-We riders, make a lot of mistakes (sorry…), but most of the time in an unconscious and involuntary way.
+As riders, we make a lot of mistakes (sorry…), but most of the time in an unconscious and involuntary way.
 This due to lack of knowledge.
 This kind of knowledge deserves to be more widely spread.
 If you have some time, I advise you to take a look at Andy Booth’s demonstration, one of the pillars of horsemanship ethology.
 Hopefully, this will convince you:

-What about punishment in all this?
+What About Punishment in all this?